The attack outside el-Arish also wounded five people, said the officials, speaking on condition of anonymity in line with regulations.

 In northern Sinai, which has been the focal point of the attacks in the peninsula, the army and police are waging a campaign against the militants, using tanks, fighting vehicles and helicopter gunships.

 The militants, some of them with al-Qaida links, are responding with suicide bombings and ambushes targeting military and police facilities, as well as their checkpoints across the northern part of Sinai, an area that borders both Gaza and Israel.

 The growing violence in Sinai is coinciding with near-daily protests by Morsi supports in Cairo and across much of the city.
 The number of participants in these demonstrations had steadily dwindled but grew into the thousands during rallies on Oct.
-6, the 40th anniversary of Egypt's last war with Israel.

 The surge in the fighting in Sinai also coincides with a government campaign against Morsi's Muslim Brotherhood.
 At least 2,000 members of the group's members, including most of its top leaders, have been detained.
 Many of them are awaiting trial, including Morsi whose trial is due to begin Nov.
 4. Held at an undisclosed location since his ouster, Morsi is facing charges of incitement in the murder of protesters against his rule.

 At least 1,000 Morsi supporters have been killed in the crackdown by security forces since the July 3 coup.